fordcars/Blockputer/README.md

 * Most-importantly, **ultra slow!!!**

 ## Getting Started
 The provided Minecraft save file includes a demo program (Fibonacci).
 Simply load the save and press the `Run/Continue` button on the user interface.
+The program will request a number of iterations to calculate, and will then print each value of the Fibonacci sequence until the specified number of iterations is met.
+See [fibonacci.txt](https://github.com/fordcars/BlockputerASM/blob/main/test_files/fibonacci.txt) for source (assembly).

 It is a good idea to set your render distance and simulation distance to at least 20 chunks to make sure all chunks are simulated correctly.
 You should also press the `Force chunk loading` button on the interface (next to the map) before running the computer to force load all relevant chunks.

 Programs are written using redstone torches on the ROM lines.
 For simplicity, it's advisable to write your program in assembly, and then convert it into machine code using the [assembler](https://github.com/fordcars/BlockputerASM).
 Then, you can transcribe the result using torches in Minecraft.

 **Note:** This computer is sloooowwwwwww.
 For example, calculating 3 fibonacci numbers takes a couple minutes using the demo program.
-I'm sure the computer could be greatly optimized, but I'm honestly never gonna bother :') This project was purely for fun and to learn more about CPU architectures.
+I'm sure the computer could be greatly optimized, but I'm honestly never gonna bother :')

 ## Instruction Set Architecture
 ### Instruction Format